-Standish Voice Facebook page has 4,780 Likes and 4,860 Follows as of September, 2017.
+Standish Voice's Facebook page has 5,745 Likes and 5,896 Follows as of May, 2018.

 The website, www.standishvoice.co.uk, contains a large amount of information on Standish Voice's activities and the Neighbourhood Plan, its consultations and policies.
 It also contains information on how Standish Voice was established and general information about Neighbourhood Planning.